heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 ### Update WSL

+Computers can be shipped with WSL version 1 or 2.
+WSL version 2 is the latest version and is recommended.
+It provides better performance and more features than version 1.

-WSL can still be in version 1 and must be updated to version 2.
+As WSL can still be in version 1, you must update it to version 2.

 To do so, open PowerShell as administrator as shown in the previous section and run the following command in the terminal: